 How the Situation has Evolved in Recent Years

-Role-based access controls allow websites to be unblocked at local level without disturbing district level configurations.
-Time-based controls allow students to access certain online content outside of schools hours, and it is now also possible to configure monitoring and reporting options in order to identify students who might be at risk due to inappropriate or irresponsible online behavior, and to satisfy state regulations allowing parents to dictate their child´s Internet access.
+Role-based access controls allow websites to be unblocked at the local level without disturbing district-level configurations.
+Time-based controls allow students to access certain online content outside of schools hours, and it is now also possible to configure monitoring and reporting options in order to identify students who might be at risk due to inappropriate or irresponsible online behavior and to satisfy state regulations allowing parents to dictate their child´s Internet access.

 Why SSL Inspection has become a Necessity

 Websites owners have also been encouraged to encrypt their online content by Google – the world´s leading search engine rewarding those who do by enhancing their position in search engine results pages.
 Consequently, more than half the world´s most visited websites are now encrypted.
 This can be an issue for schools using Internet filter software without SSL inspection, as the software cannot read the encrypted content and will therefore not be able to determine if the content violates user policies, therefore allowing the website to be accessed.

 Cybercriminals have not failed to notice that some older school Internet filtering software is incapable of reading encrypted content and used SSL encryption to avoid detection.
 The scale of the problem is not exactly known, although it was reported in 2016 that one SSL Certification Authority has issued more than 15,000 SSL Certificates for websites with the word “PayPal” in their URL.
 A random sample found that 96.7% of these websites had been set up for the purpose of executing phishing attacks.

 School Internet filtering software with SSL Inspection decrypts, reads, and re-encrypts the content of every encrypted web page to ensure the SSL Certificate is genuine, the website is free from malware and ransomware, and complies with the school´s filtering policy.
 It also helps ensure the contents of communications between the user and website cannot be intercepted and read or forged by third parties.